DanielMFernandes/CCNA_Course_Notes/Course_Notes/Virtualization_Containers.md

 # 54. VIRTUALIZATION (CONTAINERS): PART 2

-REVIEW OF VIRTUAL MACHINES (TYPE 1 and TYPE2 HYPERVISORS)
+REVIEW OF VIRTUAL MACHINES (TYPE 1 AND TYPE2 HYPERVISORS)

 ![image](https://github.com/psaumur/CCNA/assets/106411237/bfc801ca-a603-4957-a67c-316fb72e25cb)

 ![image](https://github.com/psaumur/CCNA/assets/106411237/da1b653d-f5f2-42d3-8088-dd3daa430913)

-- VIRTUAL MACHINES (VMs) allow multiple OS’s to run on a single physical server
+- Virtual Machines (VMs) allow multiple OS’s to run on a single physical server
-- A HYPERVISOR is used to manage and allocate hardware resources to each VM
+- A hypervisor is used to manage and allocate hardware resources to each VM
-    - Type 1 hypervisors (aka NATIVE or BARE-METAL) run directly on top of hardware
+    - Type 1 hypervisors (aka native or bare-metal) run directly on top of hardware
-    - Type 2 hypervisors (aka HOSTED) run on top of a host OS (ie: Windows)
+    - Type 2 hypervisors (aka hosted) run on top of a host OS (ie: Windows)
 - Type 1 hypervisors are widely used in data center environments
 - Type 2 hypervisors are commonly used on personal devices
     - Running a virtual network lab on your PC using Cisco Modeling Labs (CML)